beast-dev/doc/tutorials/workshop_genomic_epidemiology/workshop_genomic_epidemiology.md

 Genomic epidemiology combines classical epidemiological methods with genome sequence data to track and monitor both endemic pathogens and the emergence and spread of novel pathogens.
 In this tutorial, we will follow an outbreak through different phases and use phylogenetic methods to answer questions pertinent to understanding and controlling the outbreak.

 Disclaimer: this outbreak is a fictional scenario based on simulated data.
 It is not intended to be predictive or relate to any real-world outbreak, and any similarities are coincidental.
+For details on how this outbreak was simulated see [Simulation Notes](#simulation-notes).

 To undertake this tutorial, you will need to download a number of software packages in a format that is compatible with your computer system (all three are available for Mac OS X, Windows and Linux/UNIX operating systems):